 Make sure you always review your driver’s ratings and if you are using Uber in other countries, read the reviews about the service beforehand to see if it is recommended to use Uber.
 If you are on deployment, make sure you have checked with your company about the policy of using Uber.

 When arranging airport pickups, make sure you have chosen a reputable company with fully licensed drivers and that you have all the information about the driver and the vehicle beforehand.
 Make sure you have agreed to identify the driver by a smartly arranged collection board.
 If you are travelling to higher risk countries, think twice before adding your company name to the sign.
 You could also ask for the collection board colour to be something other than white (it won’t be as easy for someone to fake the sign).
 Ask for the driver to also have a copy of the booking and ask them to show it to you.

 Make sure you have checked that the vehicle is safe and road worthy and it has sufficient fuel for your journey.
-Keep the doors locked and windows down when you are driving in higher risk countries.
+Keep the doors and windows locked when you are driving in higher risk countries.
 When parking your car, keep to well lit areas and see if there is any security or CCTV in the parking lot.